wjbryant/taboverride.style/README.md

 tabOverride.style.utils.removeTabSizeCSSSelector('.(enabledClass) textarea');
 ```

-*Note: These functions will not add the same class to an element more than once.*
+*Note: These methods will not add the same class to an element more than once.*